 Application development - Messaging is essential to reliable distributed applications, and we offer the tools you need to build one.
 Check out our messaging APIs.

 Messaging infrastructure - You can design and deploy an AMQP network that integrates with other services in your organization.
-See our messaging servers and tools.
+See our messaging servers.

 Your messaging product - We know that there are many established messaging systems, and we want to make it easy for them to speak AMQP.
 Consider using Qpid Proton instead of developing your own protocol support.